 This section is updated to reflect the change from Feature Policy to Permission Policies.

 When the full support for Client Hints was pulled in Chrome 67, the intention was to reintroduce it when Feature Policies could add a layer of security to it.
 With Chrome version 84, we’re finally there.

 From Chrome version 84 onwards, resources located on 3rd party domains and sub domains is also able to receive Client Hints.
-This is good news of CDNS, in particular image optimization CDNs
+This is good news of CDNs, in particular image optimization CDNs

 Here’s now to delegate Client Hints to 3rd parties:

-A Feature / Permission policy is a HTTP header specifying which origins (domains) have access to which browser features.
+Permissions policy is a HTTP header specifying which origins (domains) have access to which browser features.